 The monks who sought out this location had the right idea and it truly is a labour of love.
 Just imagining the sacrifice, time and effort that must have gone into building something like this is hard work.

 Our final location worth exploring off the beaten track in Catalonia is back on the Costa Brava.
 Once a quiet fishing village, we are happy to say that Llançà has not lost its charm.
 We based ourselves at the Alberg Costa Brava during our time in the area.

-Stroll along the harbour when the fishing boats come in at 4pm everyday with their catch.
+Stroll along the harbour when the fishing boats come in at 4pm every day with their catch.
 You can visit the market where the fish are auctioned off or go for a swim off of one of the pebble beaches in the area.

 Llançà has plenty to offer the adventure traveller with snorkelling, kayaking, scuba diving, windsurfing, sailing and more in the area.
-During our visit we went kayaking with SK Kayak and although the winds were up, we had an amazing time.
+During our visit, we went kayaking with SK Kayak and although the winds were up, we had an amazing time.
 In calmer weather, you can explore caves along the coastline or go further afield depending on your experience.
-The guys at SK Kayak know their stuff and can give you guidance on where to go whether you’re a first time paddler or a seasoned pro.
+The guys at SK Kayak know their stuff and can give you guidance on where to go whether you’re a first-time paddler or a seasoned pro.

-Renowned for it’s vineyards, the surrounding hills may look bare from a distance but they are covered in thick vines growing the grapes for the local wines.
+Renowned for its vineyards, the surrounding hills may look bare from a distance but they are covered in thick vines growing the grapes for the local wines.
 Everything here is locally sourced, locally produced and you can feel the pride in the locals.

-We ate at a restaurant deserved of a Michelin star.
+We ate at a restaurant deserving of a Michelin star.
 A seafood restaurant serving up inventive food that Gordon Ramsay, Marco Pierre White or Wolfgang Puck would be proud of.
 And it’s affordable!
 Keep an eye out for Restaurant El Vaixell if you’re in the area and we promise you won’t be disappointed.